Mark-Powers/wikijscmd/README.md

 Install the dependencies
 `pip3 install -r requirements.txt`

-Create a file `config.ini` with the following information:
+Create a file `/etc/wikijscmd/config.ini` with the following information:
 ```
 [wiki]
 key=YOUR_KEY_HERE